MhmdNat/ethical-hacking-portfolio/README.md

   Web exploitation techniques.

 ## Current Work
-- Working on DC-2 remediations
+- Working on cap, a HackTheBox machine and writing the corresponding report
-- Also adding techniques used in the linux section and web section if applicable
+- Also adding the used access and priv-esc techniques in the linux section and web section when applicable